polina-munoz/black-hoodie-bay-area-2018/day_one_theory.md

 HTTP Headers

+- Every browser interprets and enforces HTTP headers in nuanced ways.
 - User-Agent: check if you're a bot or what browser you're using
 - Host: tell the server which website you want them to serve to you
+  - this happens when you host multiple domains on the same IP address
+  - It's the only required HTTP headers
+  - Security: if you have no host header, you will get denied
+  - If you have an invalid host header, it will default to the first virtual host in the list
+  - You can change the host header through Burp
+  - It's unsafe for the application to trust the host header
+  - Case Study: Password reset emails
+    - "I want to make my password resets generic so it can be used by all of them"
+    - Password reset links are going to come with a one time token
+    - attackers can make the pw reset request for someone else and if the server trusts that host header and uses that it can give the pw token to the attacker.
+Security people will mouse over the links but if you don't it's a problem.
+  - Case Study: 10k Host Header: https://www.theregister.co.uk/2017/08/10/schoolboy_google_bug_bounty_http_host/
 - Accept-Encoding: server might compress response if you set this to gzip if you want to save bandwidth
 - Cookie: data to let the server know that you're logged in
+- Origin Header:
+  - added by the browser
+  - cannot be altered (you can change it if you have Burp)
+  - This is added to cross origin requests
+- Referer
+  - intentionally spelled incorrectly
+  - contains previous page you were on
+  - contains URI of the page that requested the resource
+  - it's great for tracking how users found out about your website
+  - Security ppl have a problem with the referer header
+  - You don't want the referer header to leek the token
+  - Privacy perspective: you don't want to leek this info
+- Referrer-Policy header
+  - only FireFox and Chrome support it
+  - certain extensions might help you drop referer headers
+  - tor browser; helps prevent fingerprinting
+  - ex. amazon referred links
+  - take a look at the metatag

 SSL/TLS